rackerlabs/rackspace-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

         supernova iad delete a8ea2366-9e50-4604-b6ce-e3edb8750451

-2. Use the following command to view the progress:
+2. Use the following command to view the status of the task:

         supernova iad list